 Frau Stöhr in Thomas Mann's The Magic Mountain does this a lot.
 One notable example being her suggestion to play Ludwig van Beethoven's 'Erotica' at the grave of a recently deceased fellow patient who was a soldier.

 Hercule Poirot is prone to this due to the fact that he is a Belgian man unfamiliar with some English idioms.

-In The Fourth Bear, skymockingbirdlander Lord Spooncurdle comments that someone reminds him of "a governess who ran off with the handsome young silver and half the family's boot boy."
+In The Fourth Bear, cloudcuckoolander Lord Spooncurdle comments that someone reminds him of "a governess who ran off with the handsome young silver and half the family's boot boy."

-In One of Our Thursdays is Missing, a character named Mrs. Malaprop must communicate entirely in malapropisms, which often requires that the reader sound out her sentences in order to understand her meaning.
-(Mrs. Malaprop is actually an export from Richard Brinsley Sheridan's The Rivals.
-While she is her own character in One of Our Thursdays is Missing, it is said that she originated from there.)
+In One of Our Thursdays is Missing, Mrs. Malaprop from The Rivals is one of the Bookworld characters, and her famed characteristic is exaggerated to the point that she must communicate entirely in malapropisms, which often requires that the reader sound out her sentences in order to understand her meaning.

 Mrs. Malaprop: (in reference to a particularly annoying dodo) Eggs tincture is too good for the burred.